Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 [38e97c5d7d3585a2cbf3f9580c82ca33985f9cb0845d4dcce220cb709f9538b0](https://rest.bitcoin.com/v2/slp/tokenStats/38e97c5d7d3585a2cbf3f9580c82ca33985f9cb0845d4dcce220cb709f9538b0)

-The minting baton for creating new tokens is active and controlled by the Permissionless Software Foundation.
+The minting baton for creating new tokens is active and controlled by the Permissionless Software Foundation's management team.
 That means there is no cap on the token issuance.
 See the *Funding* section for more details on how new tokens will be minted and used.

+To prevent abuse or theft, minting of new PSF tokens requires m-of-n signatures (typically 3 of 5).
+This requires a simple majority of key holders to approve the creation of new tokens.

 #### Value Creation<a name="valueCreation"></a>
 At the center of the token economics is the [liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity), allowing community members to permissionlessly exchange tokens for Bitcoin Cash (or Bitcoin Cash for tokens) at any time, while maintaining a peg to the Bitcoin Cash (BCH) coin.